hotrockkiddo/hotrockkiddo.github.io/index.md

 I study the physical and tehrmal properties of terrestrial lava, planetary analog magma/lava, lunar samples, and meteorites.

-I am very intersted to work with students in the field and experminetal studies.
+I am very intersted to work with students in the field and/or helping with laboratory experiments.
 Please [email me](<alexander.sehlke@nasa.gov>) for opportunities.

 **Research keywords:** Magma/Lava Rheology; Lava Flow Morpholgy; Heat Transfer (thermal diffusivity and conductivity, heat capacity); Thermoluminescence; Thermodynamics;